System Design Space

 Docker mainstreams containers

-Docker simplifies UX with image layers, Dockerfile, registry, and a portable workflow for developers and platform teams.
+Docker makes containers easier to build and ship through image layers, Dockerfile, registries, and a repeatable workflow for developers and platform teams.

 2015